Qantas A380 blowout plane returns to service

 "She's running a little late...
 18 months," Joyce earlier told reporters under the left wing of the big jet, which was sprayed by shrapnel as the engine blew apart shortly after take-off from Singapore in November 2010.

-The return to service of the flagship European jetliner ends a harrowing episode for the airline, planemaker Airbus and engine supplier Rolls-Royce.
+The return to service of the flagship European jetliner ends a harrowing episode for the airline, planemaker Airbus EAD.PA and engine supplier Rolls-Royce (RR.L).

 Investigators have blamed the incident on a potential manufacturing flaw at Britain's Rolls-Royce, which endured blunt criticism from Joyce following the Trent 900 engine explosion.